275RR-Public/LivingStream-python/README.md

 ---

-## Manual Installation
+## Manual Installation of LivingStream Object Tracking

-For users who prefer a hands-on approach, need to troubleshoot specific steps, or need to by-pass the install script: follow this manual install process.
+For users who need to troubleshoot specific steps or need to by-pass the install script: follow this manual install process.

 ### Manual Steps